 What is the smart home for and how are domotics and artificial intelligence connected?
-Artificial intelligence is one of the most promising technologies on which most of the digital investments of companies in different sector are concentrated:
+Artificial intelligence is one of the most promising technologies on which most of the investments in ICT research of companies in different sector are concentrated:

 WHAT IS DOMOTICS?